Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

-# Thinking in React
+# Think in React

 Successful React development involves being able to 'think in React'.
-You'll look at breaking down UI's into components and their relationships.
+Look at breaking down UI's into components and their relationships.

-In the early lessons of the course you looked at the relationship between components in React.
-No matter what the size, structure, and complexity of the React project you’re dealing with, when it comes to components there are broadly two roles a component will have: they will either be a **parent** or a **child**.
+In the early lessons you looked at the relationship between components in React.
+No matter what the size, structure, and complexity of the React project you’ deal with, when it comes to components there are broadly two roles a component will have: they will either be a **parent** or a **child**.

 ## Parent and Child Component Relationships

-Most components are either a parent or a child and this isn’t a one to one relationship.
+Most components are either a **parent** or a **child** and this isn’t a one to one relationship.
 Just like real life, parents can have parents, and children can themselves have children.
 The important thing to remember about this relationship is how you move information between them.
 It’s a core part of the React approach but one many beginners struggle with.

-Here’s your earlier module’s diagram that highlights this information flow.
+Here’s your earlier lesson’s diagram that highlights this information flow.

 ![](assets/props-and-events.png)

-You can see that a parent component passes data or information down to a child via props, while a child component sends data and information back up to a parent via some sort of event.
+You see a parent component passes data or information down to a child via props, while a child component sends data and information back up to a parent via some sort of event.

 For example, a parent component which deals with calling an API to retrieve a list of users might pass a loading flag, `isLoading`, a value for the total number of users found, `totalUserCount`, and a function `nextPage()` to a child component which deals with displaying some paging elements in a nicely formatted way.
 The child component has a styled set of page elements and a button for the user to click to move onto the next page.